-We may fail to comply with laws and regulations in the countries where we develop, construct and operate solar power projects.
+We may fail to comply with laws and regulations in the countries where we develop, construct and operate solar power projects and government approval process may change from time to time, which could severely disrupt our business operations.

 The development and operation of solar power projects are highly regulated activities.
 We conduct our business in many countries and jurisdictions and are governed by different laws and regulations, including national and local regulations relating to building codes, taxes, safety, environmental protection, utility interconnection and metering and other matters.
 We also set up subsidiaries in these countries and jurisdictions which are required to comply with various local laws and regulations.
 While we strive to work with our local counsel and other advisers to comply with the laws and regulations of each jurisdiction in which we have operations, there may be instances of non-compliance, which may result in fines, sanctions and other penalties against the non-complying subsidiaries and its directors and officers.
 While we do not believe we have any instances of non-compliance, singularly or in the aggregate, that will have a material adverse effect on our business, financial condition or results of operation, we cannot assure you that instances of non-compliance will not occur in the future which may materially and adversely affect our business, financial condition or results of operation.